Thursday, August 23, 2018

 Edna at a Pumpkin stand in Santa Paula, CA (circa 1995)

 Edna loved living in West Hollywood.
 In additon to the weather, she enjoyed the rich diversity of the people she met and spent time with.
 Years before, when I lived in Miami, she expressed her pleasure that I was learning Spanish.
 "No one is really educated if they only speak one language.
-A person should know at least two" was her beliefs on the issue of "Multi-lingualism."
+A person should know at least two" was her belief on the issue of "Multi-lingualism."
 She explained that she had never had an opportunity to learn and use a second language, and was glad that both of her sons, and grandson Michael, spoke multiple languages.

 In addition, Mrs. Garren participated in many Christopher Street West (Gay & Lesbian pride) parades in support of the Democratic Party.
 Mrs. Garren received two “Outstanding Citizen” awards from the City of West Hollywood, and November 5, 1992 was declared “Edna Garren Day” in recognition of her 90th birthday.